hexinfra/gorox/README.md

 If you would like to use Gorox as a Network Proxy, you can download the official binary distribution and read the "Start and stop Gorox" section below.
-But if you need to build it from source, please read below.
+But if you choose to build it from source, please read below.

 Using Gorox as a Webapp Server or RPC Framework
 -----------------------------------------------